 Besides the more basic and simple TA instruments, there are some indicators that rely on other indicators to generate data.
 For instance, the Stochastic RSI is calculated by applying a mathematical formula to the regular RSI.
 Another popular example is the moving average convergence divergence (MACD) indicator.
 The MACD is generated by subtracting two EMAs to create the main line (the MACD line).
 The first line is then used to generate another EMA, resulting in a second line (known as the signal line).
 In addition, there is the MACD histogram, which is calculated based on the differences between those two lines.

-While indicators are useful for identifying general trends, they can also be used to provide insights about potential entry and exit points (buy or sell signals).
+While indicators are useful for identifying general trends, they can also be used to provide insights into potential entry and exit points (buy or sell signals).
 These signals may be generated when specific events occur in an indicator's chart.
 For example, when the RSI produces a reading of 70 or more, it could suggest that the market is operating under overbought conditions.
 The same logic applies when the RSI declines to 30 or less, which is generally perceived as a signal for oversold market conditions.

 As previously discussed, the trading signals provided by technical analysis are not always accurate, and there is a considerable amount of noise (false signals) produced by TA indicators.
 This is especially concerning within the cryptocurrency markets, which are way smaller than the traditional ones and, as such, more volatile.